JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 ## It feels like a tech demo

 From a tech perspective, PyScript builds on [Pyodide](https://pyodide.org/), a port of CPython to WebAssembly/WASM which in turn is supported by modern browsers.

-For now, PyScript feels like a (really cool) tech demo: loading PyScript websites is a little slow, it is experimental and there is a growing list of [issues and fixes](https://github.com/pyscript/pyscript/issues).
+For now, PyScript feels like a (really cool) tech demo - but still like a demo: loading PyScript HTML websites is slow, PyScript itself is experimental and there is a growing list of [issues and fixes](https://github.com/pyscript/pyscript/issues).

 ## Summary

 PyScript for sure is real and cool but there is a lot of hype, too.
-Only time will tell if PyScript will live up to its goals and democratize programming further by bringing Python to every browser out there.
+Only time will tell if PyScript will live up to its goals and democratize programming further by bringing Python and its fast ecosystem to every browser out there.
 There is still [a lot to be done](https://twitter.com/pwang/status/1521138505983959040) but PyScript for sure is fun to explore and I look forward to seeing where things are going.